jazcar1205/AIStoryGenerator/REPORT.md

 **Singleton**: This is implemeneted in the API Client and service to ensure only one API service instance manages all requests.

+## OOP Four Pillars
+### Encapsulation
+  All of or classes have private instance variables that are only accessible an mutable by methods we determined.
+For example, the story model has all private fields that can only be set through the correct methods.

+### Abstraction
+  For our strategies, we created an abstract StoryStrategy class.
+From this class, all other strategies can be created with the specified methods included.

+### Polymorphisim
+  Also with our strategies, we are able to easily switch through them in the controller.
+The controller has a StoryStrategy object that can be set to any one of the strategy classes.
+The rest of the code does not necessarily need to know which one was chosen, as all strategy classes have generateStory().

+### Inheritance
+Our model extends the class Observer.
+This gives it access to all the methods related to observer, including addObservers() and notifyAll().
+We are able to call these functions without needing to write them ourselves.

 ## Challenges Faced

 ### Challenge 1: API Rate Limiting